 Why Do Huskies Eat Their Own Poop?

-In general, huskies are not a breed that is known for eating their own poop, but it can still happen, and some husky owners will have to deal with it at some point throughout their husky’s life.
+Although huskies are not a breed known for eating their own poop, it can still happen, and some husky owners will have to deal with it at some point throughout their husky’s life.

 7 Most common reasons why your husky eats his own poop: